 Criminal reports may also be filed by complainants directly with the Providence Police Department 401-272-3121.
 Complainants wishing to file a criminal report with the PPD may request assistance with these procedures from Brown Public Safety or the DPS Law Enforcement advocate or a member of the Investigations Bureau at 401-863-1663.
 To reach Public Safety's on duty sergeant call 401-863-1663.
-Once a criminal report is filed with the Providence Police Department, the decision to prosecute is made at the discretion of the Attorney General.
-The Attorney General's Office is also responsible for providing the necessary and appropriate follow-up and communication with the complainant.
+Once a criminal report is filed with the Providence Police Department, the decision to prosecute felony crimes is made at the discretion of the Attorney General and for misdemeanor cases the decision to prosecute is made by the Providence Police.
+Each agency is also responsible for providing the necessary and appropriate follow-up and communication with the complainant.